The volume-preserving Willmore flow: Introduction and main results

 This article is structured as follows.
-First, we recall some definitions and compute the evolution of relevant quantities in \Cref{sec:prelim}.
-In \Cref{sec:loc int est}, we establish localized integral estimates as in \cite{KSGF}, which now require a certain time integrability of the Lagrange multiplier.
-Combined with the careful estimates of $\lambda$ which we establish in \Cref{sec:Int est Lambda}, they are then used to prove the lifespan bound, {\Cref{thm:Lifespan}}, in \Cref{sec:lifespan}. {Similar to \cite{KSSI}, in \Cref{sec:BlowUp} we then construct a blow-up limit, which is a \emph{constrained Willmore immersion}, i.e. a solution of \eqref{eq:stationary}}.
-Remarkably, under certain assumptions, this blow-up limit is an \emph{unconstrained} Willmore immersion, i.e. $\lambda=0$ in \eqref{eq:stationary}.
-In \Cref{sec:blow up not compact}, we then prove that blow-ups cannot be compact by using a \emph{constrained {\L}ojasiewicz--Simon gradient inequality} (cf. \cite{Rupp}), resembling the result in \cite{CFS09} in the case of the Willmore flow.
-Finally, in \Cref{sec:conv}, we combine our blow-up procedure with the powerful removability results in \cite{KSRemovability} and the classification result in \cite{Bryant1984} to prove \Cref{thm:conv main}.
+First, we recall some definitions and compute the evolution of relevant quantities in \Cref{sec:prelim}. \Cref{sec:loc int est} is devoted to proving a key ingredient of the paper: localized integral estimates in the spirit of \cite{KSGF}, which now require an $L^{4/3}$ in time integrability of the Lagrange multiplier.
+Combined with the careful a-priori estimates of $\lambda$ which we establish in \Cref{sec:Int est Lambda}, they are then used to prove the lifespan bound, {\Cref{thm:Lifespan}}, in \Cref{sec:lifespan}.
+In \Cref{sec:BlowUp} we construct a blow-up limit and study its properties.
+We then \add{deduce a convergence result for compact blow-ups in the spirit of \cite{CFS09}} by \add{proving} a \emph{constrained {\L}ojasiewicz--Simon gradient inequality} in \Cref{sec:blow up not compact}, before proving \Cref{thm:conv main} in \Cref{sec:conv}.
+For the sake of readability, some details and well-known arguments have been moved to the appendix and may be skipped by the eager or experienced reader.